The GEMS Study is examining the best criteria for testing for diabetes during pregnancy.

 What happens if I change my mind?

 Taking part in this study is entirely your choice.
-If you don’t want to take part, you don’t have to give a reason, and it will not affect the care you receive.
-If you do want to take part now, but change your mind later, you can leave the study at any time.
+If you no longer wish to take part, you don’t have to give a reason, and it will not affect the care you receive.
+You can leave the study at any time.

 Find out more

-If you would like to talk to one of our research midwives about GEMS, please call 09 923 1356 or email us at firstname.lastname@example.org.
+If you would like to talk to one of team about GEMS, please call 09 923 1356 or email us at firstname.lastname@example.org.